msn60/restaurant-booking/README.md

 ### Specification of this plugin:

-> This plugin has special form to book table in restaurant
+> This plugin has a special form to book table in restaurant based on some rules

-This plugin can do these tasks in the following:
-1. It will be complete in future
+These are some of specification about this plugin:
+1. An OOP structure
+2. Its own autoloader
+3. Activation and deactivation log
+4. Activation issues detection